ralsei38/wifi_cracker/README.md

 ```

 ```python
 pkt = RadioTap()/Dot11(subtype=4, type=0, proto=0, addr1="DEST-ADDR", addr2="OWN-ADDR", addr3="THE-BSSID")/Dot11Elt(ID="SSID", info="test")/Dot11Elt(ID="Supported Rates", info="???")/Dot11Elt() #etc...
 ```

+- find out how to 4 way handshake own AP
+- try to authenticate to own AP
+- try to associate to own AP
+- try to deauthenticate to own AP (will be useful to deauth another user and listen the four-way handshake)

+From there we can use beacons (BLACKLIST INSTITUTIONAL AND GOV APs)
+Any way to target mobile hotspot only ?

+- find out how to scan nearby AP using beacons
+- find connected hosts to the IP by sniffing
+- deauth one of the client
+- listen to the four-way handshake
+- crack the key using dictionnaries and/or bruteforce

 ---

 this can be useful in scapy interpreter
 ```text